Dermatology after dark logo

 Ever wonder what that fancy medical jargon your dermatologist throws around actually means?
 You’re not alone!
 Let’s be honest, sometimes appointments feel like deciphering a secret code.
 But fear not, fellow human navigating the world of healthy skin!
 Today, the tables are turned.
 We’re diving into the world of dermatology terms, and by the end of this blog, you’ll be (almost) fluent in the language of healthy skin.

 What in the dermis are those?!
 I recently stumbled upon a secret weapon used by our amazing medical assistants here at Smart Skin Dermatology: a glossary of dermatologic terms!
 We know our medical assistants are amazing.
-We expect a lot and they deliver, but I am always when I step back and consider just how expert they really are.
+We expect a lot and they deliver, but I am always amazed when I step back and consider just how expert they really are.

 Now, the question is: would YOU have what it takes to be a Smart Skin Dermatology medical assistant?
 Buckle up and let’s find out!